 Impressed by his letters, Ginsberg began urging Burroughs to write.
 The result was Junkie: Confessions of an Unredeemed Drug Addict.
 Acting as Burroughs' agent, editor and lead cheerleader, Ginsberg was eventually able to get the work published by Ace Books, who specialized in cheap paperbacks.
 At the age of 39, William Burroughs had become a published author.

 Inspired by Paul Bowles, Burroughs moved to Tangiers and spent the next four years ingesting a variety of narcotics and writing more than 1,000 pages that would later be edited into five books, including his seminal work, Naked Lunch.
 Non-linear, paranoid, hallucinatory, darkly comic, violent and sexually graphic, Naked Lunch was first excerpted in The Chicago Review, a move that caused the editors to lose their jobs.
-When the book was published in full in 1959, it became the subject of the last major literary obscenity suit in the United States.
-In 1966, after hearing testimony from Pulitzer Prize winner Norman Mailer and Allen Ginsberg (by then famous as the author of ‘Howl’), the Massachusetts State Supreme Court ruled the work had social merit.
-By then, it was already an underground hit and Burroughs was on his way to becoming a literary celebrity, as perhaps evidenced by his appearance next to Marilyn Monroe on the cover of The Beatles’ Sgt.
+When the book was published in full in 1959, it became the subject of the last major literary obscenity suit in the U.S. In 1966, after hearing testimony from Pulitzer Prize winner Norman Mailer and Ginsberg (by then famous as the author of "Howl"), the Massachusetts State Supreme Court ruled the work had social merit.
+The book was already an underground hit and Burroughs was on his way to becoming a literary celebrity, as perhaps evidenced by his appearance next to Marilyn Monroe on the cover of the Beatles' Sgt.
 Pepper album.

 Not all were pleased.
 Critics pointed to a rich vein of misogyny that ran through his works.
 Others questioned why giant corporations like Nike would want to associate their products with an unrepentant drug addict who drunkenly shot his wife.
-His son Billy would write a damning article for Esquire about Burroughs failures as a father before drinking himself to death at the age of 33.
+His son Billy would write a damning article for Esquire about Burroughs' failures as a father before drinking himself to death at 33.

 "What is death?
 A gimmick.
 It’s the time-birth-death gimmick.
 Can't go on much longer, too many people are wising up." — William S. Burroughs

-Burroughs lived his final years in Lawrence, Kansas with his friend, assistant and legally adopted son James Grauerholz, as well as a number of cats.
-He died on August 2, 1997 of a heart attack.
+Burroughs lived his final years in Lawrence, Kansas, with his friend, assistant and legally adopted son James Grauerholz, as well as a number of cats.
+He died Aug.
+2, 1997 of a heart attack.